sedenardi/sandersdenardi.com/src/pages/2013-11-10-hashing-with-sql-server-clr/index.md

 The REPLICATE function requires we cast our test string as a VARCHAR(MAX) in order for it to output beyond 8000 bytes.
 It's a bit annoying how these 8000 bytes limitations keep popping up.

 Now that we know our function works, we can go about testing its performance.
 We can't test HASHBYTES and our CLR function with inputs over 8000 bytes, so to benchmark between the two we'll create a table with test values that vary uniformly in length.
-Since I'm a fan of using random values rather than a static "test1&#8243; string, I'm going to use SQL Server's <a href="http://technet.microsoft.com/en-us/library/ms190348.aspx" target="_blank">NEWID</a> function to generate a 36 character long string and replicate it to the desired length.
-The code for doing this can be found in <a href="https://github.com/sedenardi/sql-hashing-clr" target="_blank">my GitHub repository</a> so I won't go into detail about it here, but essentially I create a table with 90000 randomly generated values of different lengths and using 2 WHILE loops run each function over the values several times.
-To measure the performance, I record the CPU usage from <a href="http://technet.microsoft.com/en-us/library/ms177648.aspx" target="_blank">sys.dm_exec_requests</a> before and after I run the function.
+Since I'm a fan of using random values rather than a static "test1&#8243; string, I'm going to use SQL Server's [NEWID](http://technet.microsoft.com/en-us/library/ms190348.aspx) function to generate a 36 character long string and replicate it to the desired length.
+The code for doing this can be found in [my GitHub repository](https://github.com/sedenardi/sql-hashing-clr) so I won't go into detail about it here, but essentially I create a table with 90000 randomly generated values of different lengths and using 2 WHILE loops run each function over the values several times.
+To measure the performance, I record the CPU usage from [sys.dm_exec_requests](http://technet.microsoft.com/en-us/library/ms177648.aspx) before and after I run the function.

 | ALGORITHM    | CPUAVERAGE | CPUMEDIAN | CPUSTD_DEV |
 | ------------ | ---------- | --------- | ---------- |